zonemaster/zonemaster/docs/specifications/tests/Syntax-TP/syntax06.md

 In other cases the outcome of this Test Case is "pass".

-Message                       | Default severity level (if message is emitted) :-----------------------------|:----------------------------------- NO_RESPONSE                   | WARNING
+Message                       | Default severity level of message :-----------------------------|:----------------------------------- NO_RESPONSE                   | WARNING
 NO_RESPONSE_SOA_QUERY         | DEBUG
 RNAME_RFC822_INVALID          | WARNING
 RNAME_MAIL_DOMAIN_INVALID     | NOTICE
 RNAME_RFC822_VALID            | INFO

 ## Special procedural requirements